nklapste/PY-UNO/README.md

 multiple decision tree AI method.
 Essentially, the AI's act like a large pachinko machine, in which the current board state is reviewed and actions are dependent on the current situation.
 The two main decision trees used within PY-UNO are a Main_Decision_Tree and Card_Choose_Tree.
-Another expiremental memory tree  Card_Guess_Tree was also developed but its full implementation is not developed yet.
+Another experimental memory tree  Card_Guess_Tree was also developed but its full implementation is not developed yet.
+The game AI as of know is developed to be a flash frame state AI in which only current events and the present state make an impact onto the AI's decisions.
+However, historic events are also used as the AI's will remember players that use negative actions against them and will on occasion attack them over other actions.
+Work was done to make this AI a future guessing AI but it was not developed within time.

 **Main_Decision_Tree:** Handles decisions that are critical to winning or losing (eg: playing a winning move, or countering a potential winner).
 If no critical decisions are nesicarry it passes turn decisions onto Card_Choose_Tree onto figuring out what the most effective card is to be played.
+When a turn is played main diecision tree is the first to be traveled down to.
+And can result into different options being accessed. (eg: the main tree could be traveled into stopping a player from winning, or moving onto Card_Choose_Tree for an arbitrary card to be played).

-**Card_Choose_Tree:** Simply figures out what card would be the most helpful to be played for the current turn if no critical actions are required to be taken (eg: playing the most common color or type in the players hand in a attempt to maybe play another the next turn).
+**Card_Choose_Tree:** Simply figures out what card would be the most helpful to be played for the current turn if no critical actions are required to be taken (eg: playing the most common color or type in the players hand in a attempt to maybe play another of the same color the next turn).

 **-BETA- Card_Guess_Tree:** Is a depth based tree method that keeps appending new cards to the tree.
 Within this appending memory tree card data such as